Tux/Release-Checklist/Checklist.md

 Make a clear statement about your license. (or choose a default, but at least state it).

-Some target areas require a licence in order to allow a CPAN module to be installed.
+Some target areas require a license in order to allow a CPAN module to be installed.

 # README / README.md